tcpalmer/tcpalmer.github.io/docs/NINA/Assistant/design/sequence_instruction.md

 ````

 Since the Assistant will manage the start/stop times for each selected target based on selected criteria and twilight, there's no real need to manage that explicitly in the sequence.

+### Other Considerations
+- Handling a maximum humidity could be done with a thin wrapper around TakeExposure that dynamically checks the observing conditions and decides whether to actually expose or not for this filter.

 ### Assistant Instruction Validation
 When instructions are added to a sequence, a validator is run and the instruction can perform whatever validation steps it requires.
 In the case of the Assistant, that might be: